obermann/HPORM/README.md

 that may make PLRM.pdf Chapter 8 "Operators" hypertextual and bookmarked.

 ## Legal Notice
-Adobe let freely download versions of PLRM.pdf for many years, but it has clear notice:
+Adobe let freely download versions of PLRM.pdf for many years, but it has a clear notice:
 > © 1985–1999 Adobe Systems Incorporated.
 All rights reserved.
 >
 > NOTICE: All information contained herein is the property of Adobe Systems Incorporated.